WeWatchWall/fast-fuzz/README.md

 Arguments can be set to ```undefined``` or ```null``` using the ```@Fuzz.skipArg``` decorator.

-Without decoration, it is still able to fuzz any types with methods that have only built-in types and methods with built-in arguments.
+Without decoration, it is still able to fuzz any types that have only built-in types and methods with built-in arguments.
-However, they do not have limits and thus will take much longer to test.
+However, the values do not have limits so they will take much longer to test.

 ## Code Style Tips